aerjay/algal-blooms/README.md

 Overall, algae blooms represent a billion-dollar issue worldwide annually, and affect nearly all coastal/interior bodies of water worldwide.

 #### 1. Agriculture & Fishing
+-
+- These industries compose 10-50% of the GDP in many southeast asian countries, making algae blooms incredibly disruptive to local economies.

 #### 2. Medical
-Direct medical costs are incurred through treatment of people and pets exposed to contaminated water.
+- Direct medical costs are incurred through treatment of people and pets exposed to contaminated water.
 Exposure may cause pneumonia, gastrointestinal illnesses, and respiratory illnesses [10].
 In the state of Florida alone, this represents a $22 MM annual loss [10].

 #### 3. Tourism & Recreation
-Revenue is lost through decrease in tourism and recreation to coastal/beach locations, representing a near $7 MM annually in the US, which directly impact hotels and restaurants as well as predominantly affecting smaller communities built near these natural attractions [11].
+- Revenue is lost through decrease in tourism and recreation to coastal/beach locations, representing a near $7 MM annually in the US, which directly impact hotels and restaurants as well as predominantly affecting smaller communities built near these natural attractions [11].
 Cleanup and mitigation efforts amount to further costs associated with blooms ($2 MM/yr in the US) [11].

 #### 4. Environmental
-Damage to ecosystems represents an externality however
+- Damage to ecosystems represents an externality however

 ## Technical Background
 #### Cause of Algae Blooms